How To Stop Your Facility From Becoming A COVID-19 Hotspot

 By Donald Markham

-To date, the only thing certain about COVID-19 is that until a vaccine is found, produced, and made available to the general public…
+To date, the only thing certain about COVID-19 is that until a vaccine is produced and made available to the general public…

-The global pandemic, which has reached a 6-figure death toll in the U.S., isn’t going away any time soon.
+The global pandemic, which has surpassed a 6-figure death toll in the U.S., isn’t going away any time soon.

 All this despite the lifting of stay-at-home orders from states that are witnessing gradual declines of total new cases.